Killing of Shanquella Robinson: Family's doubts of conflicting accounts

 As Salamondra Robinson, Shanquella's mother, disclosed during an ABC News Good Morning America interview, her family became suspicious of the claims of her daughter's travel companions after each one of them had different and inconsistent stories.

 Some of her travel companions claimed a maid had found her unconscious.
 Some also reported that they had called a doctor.
 And some said the concierge called the doctor.
-They at first claimed Shanquella had died of alcohol poisoning and a few days later admitting that "there had been a fight and that she was fighting and she had also been jumped."
+They at first claimed Shanquella had died of alcohol poisoning and a few days later admitted that "there had been a fight and that she was fighting and she had also been jumped."

 Regarding the location where Robinson was found unconscious, her travel associates raised further confusion and skepticism when one told her mother they found Shanquella unconscious on the floor.
 Yet another person claimed they found her in a bed, and another travel companion told her father, Bernard Robinson, that they had found her in a chair.

 Shanquella's mother told CBS News during an interview that her daughter's loose acquaintances initially suggested her daughter had fallen ill from alcohol poisoning, which surprised her.
 She was also told that a doctor was just on the way to their apartment.
 She insisted that her daughter be taken to an emergency room, but her daughter's travel companions lied to her, claiming her daughter's travel insurance was of no use in Mexico and that the emergency room required $5,000 in cash for her daughter to be seen.

 She recalled how further doubts began to surface, when the autopsy report emerged, showing the cause of death a broken neck, instead of alcohol poisoning.
-During an interview with Queen City News, Ms. Robinson also said her daughter's body showed obvious signs of trauma (a contusion and swelling of her of her head, a bruised face, swollen eye, and a busted lip).
+During an interview with Queen City News, Ms. Robinson also said her daughter's body showed obvious signs of trauma (a contusion and swelling of her head, a bruised face, swollen eye, and a busted lip).
 Her body was sent back to the United States on November 12.
 Shanquella Robinson's funeral took place on November 19 which was held at the Macedonia Baptist Church in Charlotte, North Carolina.

 For more than two weeks, the family attempted to convince authorities in the United States and Mexico that their daughter's death was suspicious and needed further investigation.

 In a statement by Robinson's family published to GoFundMe (a crowdfunding page raising funds for the family's legal fees), Robinson's sister, Quilla Long, announced the family will continue to investigate what happened.
 "The United States State Department released a statement claiming 'no clear evidence of foul play,' yet there is a video circulating of a woman violently attacking Shanquella," Long said.
 "This statement is unacceptable, and we are beyond devastated.
 We continue to fight for the truth."